Darts is popular.

 The animated mascot named Bully wore a red/white striped shirt and blue trousers.

 The show also featured Tony Green who helped with scoring the dart games and sideman for Bowen.
 Green was an amateur player who became BBC's lead commentator when showing the annual World Professional Darts Championships staged at the Lakeside Country Club in Frimley Green, Surrey.
+While reading this post, check out australian online gambling sites.
 He worked alongside Sid Waddell, a talented Geordie entertainer and well respected within darting circles and known as ''The Voice of Darts''.
 He was also a gifted writer, comedian and nicknamed the ''Theif of Bad Gags''.
 Waddell wrote 11 published books including autobiographies of John Lowe, Jocky Wilson & Phil Taylor.

 He also wrote a racy novel in 1973 named Bedroll Bella (about a Georgie groupie) that was banned by W. H. Smiths.